 Although he always knew he would create art, Cocco did not anticipate he would ultimately create religious art.

-When LDS missionaries stopped at his home shortly after his marriage in 1962, Cocco was eager to speak with them.
+When Latter-day Saint missionaries stopped at his home shortly after his marriage in 1962, Cocco was eager to speak with them.
 “They didn’t have questions for me, I had questions for them,” he said.
 During their first visit, he asked the missionaries about many things, such as latter-day prophets and baptisms for the dead.
-He was intrigued by their answers and the Spirit he felt, and he continued to meet with them.
+He was intrigued by their answers and the spirit he felt, and he continued to meet with them.

 Cocco and his wife, Myriam Verbauwen, were baptized on June 9, 1962.
 “We were baptized in the riverbanks. . . .
 It was in the middle of winter, very cold, and my wife was pregnant,” Cocco recalls.
 They were the first members of the Church in Concepción del Uruguay.